-Written by Josefina López, directed by Patricia Cardoso, this crowd pleaser premiered at the Sundance Film Festival in 2002, and gave America Ferrera her first and most-defining movie role, and was the vehicle for one of Lupe Ontiveros‘ most memorable roles.
-The veteran actress and fresh-faced Ferrara won a Special Jury Prize for Acting award at the Park City festival for their turns as mother and daughter.
+Written by Josefina López and directed by Patricia Cardoso, this crowd pleaser premiered at the Sundance Film Festival in 2002.
+It gave America Ferrera her first and most-defining movie role and was the vehicle for one of Lupe Ontiveros‘ most memorable parts.
+The veteran actress and fresh-faced Ferrera won a Special Jury Prize for Acting award at the Park City festival for their turns as mother and daughter.
 Ferrera plays a Ana García, a Mexican-American girl who wants to go to college but is conflicted.
 Her family’s financial situation forces her to work at her sister sewing factory with her mother Carmen (Ontiveros), who is very traditional and critical of Ana’s body and aspirations.
 Its humor and endearing, relatable moments made Real Women Have Curves an utter success with audiences.

 Cardoso explained that industry people wanted her to make the Latino neighborhoods of Los Angeles look gritty, just as the mainstream imagination sees places like Boyle Heights.
 Instead, the director and cinematographer, Jim Denault, decided to make it a sun-drenched story that highlights the beauty of everyday Latinos living meaningful lives.
 Every scene in the film sports bright colors and brims with light.
 The director refuses to make their workplace look like a sketchy sweatshop, because in the characters eyes, what they do is dignified and hopeful.
 The murals and street art of the area where the film takes place was also an important focus.